-In addition to my church music ministry, I also play guitar, pennywhistle, and sing professionally in Celtic music groups, and also play trumpet and cornet in community concert and brass bands.
+In addition to my church music ministry, I also play guitar, pennywhistle, sing professionally in Celtic music groups, and play trumpet and cornet in community concerts and brass bands.

 I eventually overcame my intense fear of everything.
 I got married, had children of my own, and learned to accept myself just the way I was and accept others as they are.
 I still have anxiety attacks from time to time but have overcome my intense fear of everything.
 Music still brings me peace, satisfaction, and a sense of control.

 The public school and College Band programs enriched my life and were undoubtedly instrumental in the healing journey of one frightened little girl.
 Because of their dedication and devotion to helping me overcome my fears as I grew into a mature musician, I am a successful and capable person who makes a difference too in the lives of others.